 Q10: Explain a scenario where useCallback does not provide a performance benefit.

-A10: useCallback does not provide a performance benefit if the function being memoized is inexpensive to create or if the component re-renders infrequently.
+A10: It does not provide a performance benefit if the function being memoized is inexpensive to create or if the component re-renders infrequently.
 In such cases, the overhead of memoizing the function can outweigh the benefits, leading to unnecessary complexity without significant performance gains.

-Read other awesome articles in Medium.com or in akcoding’s posts, you can also join our YouTube channel AK Coding
+Read other awesome articles in Medium.com or in akcoding’s posts.

 Share with